-Be sure to check out the changelog and the development roadmap for the next versions! v1.54 Hotfix is Pending!
+Be sure to check out the changelog and the development roadmap for the next versions! v1.6 Update is In Progress!
 Join The Discord!

 Deploying the landing gear accidentally by pressing "G" when entering a waypoint into the FMC could trigger the descent/landing stages of the flight which was undesirable.

 There are now a number of checks in place so that if this happens again, it will no longer trigger events early and you can rectify the mistake without incident.

 It was possible for in-flight services to start during a departure if the SID was extended at low altitude for a period of time.
 A good example of this is the BIBOS1D departure out of Frankfurt (EDDF) which, unless cleared by ATC, could have you travelling for almost 25 minutes level at 5,000ft before your climb.

 Now (if automation is enabled) SLC will not start in-flight services until after the departure has completed.